apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 ## Role-by-role subsections

-A hoya-deployed application consists of the single Hoya application master, and one or more roles -specific components in the actual application.
+A slider-deployed application consists of the single Slider application master, and one or more roles -specific components in the actual application.

 The `/roles` section contains a listing for each role,